 Take the TTC to FIFA World Cup 2026™

-Toronto is welcoming the world for FIFA World Cup 2026™, and the TTC is thrilled to help get fans to the action as they cheer on teams in six matches at Toronto Stadium (at Exhibition Place) between June 12 and July 2, and festivities from June 10 to July 19 at the FIFA Fan Festival™ Toronto at Fort York National Historic Site and The Bentway.
+Toronto is welcoming the world for FIFA World Cup 2026™, and the TTC is thrilled to help get fans to the action as they cheer on the remaining teams in the tournament at the FIFA Fan Festival™ Toronto at Fort York National Historic Site and The Bentway.

-From the upcoming match between Germany and Côte d'Ivoire at Toronto Stadium on Saturday, June 20 to the final whistle of the tournament on Sunday, July 19, the TTC is here to get you where you need to go.
-The TTC will have enhanced and expanded service on match days to and from Toronto Stadium and FIFA Fan Festival™, as well as additional staff and TTC ambassadors at key locations throughout the city to help.
+While matches at Toronto Stadium (at Exhibition Place) have now concluded, the TTC is here to get you where you need to go until the final whistle of the tournament on Sunday, July 19.
+The TTC will continue to have enhanced and expanded service to FIFA Fan Festival™, as well as additional staff and TTC ambassadors at key locations throughout the city to help.

 On This Page